-The record shows the parties agree on the proposed fuel factor of \$0.03259 per kWh.
-The record further shows that the Eagle Valley outage is not impacting this filing.
-Accordingly, we find the fuel factor approved herein should not be made interim and subject to refund pending the outcome of Cause No. 38703 FAC 133 S1.
+The record shows the parties agree on the proposed fuel factor of \$(0.003102) per kWh.
 With respect to the fuel factor approved herein, we further find AES Indiana shall follow the normal reconciliation process in subsequent FAC filings.
 Under Ind.
 Code § 8-1-2-42(a), the Commission finds the approved factor should become effective for all bills rendered for electric services during the first full billing month following issuance of this Order.
-As a result of the approved fuel cost factor, the typical residential customer using 1,000 kWh per month will experience an increase of \$8.06 or 5.56% on his or her electric bill as compared to the factor currently in effect.
+As a result of the approved fuel cost factor, a residential customer using 1,000 kWh per month will experience a decrease of \$5.96 or 5.11% on his or her electric bill as compared to the factor currently in effect.

 11. Confidential Information.
-On September 16, 2022, Applicant filed a Motion for Protection and Nondisclosure of Confidential and Proprietary Information in this Cause, which was supported by an affidavit from Mr. Jackson showing that certain information to be submitted to the Commission was trade secret information as defined in Ind.
+On June 16, 2023, Applicant filed a Motion for Protection and Nondisclosure of Confidential and Proprietary Information in this Cause, which was supported by an affidavit from Mr. Jackson showing that certain information to be submitted to the Commission was trade secret information as defined in Ind.
 Code § 24-2-3-2 and should be treated as confidential in accordance with Ind.
 Code §§ 5-14-3-4 and 8-1-2-29.
-In a September 23, 2022 Docket Entry, the Presiding Officers found the information should be held confidential on a preliminary basis, after which the information was submitted under seal.
+In a June 23, 2023 Docket Entry, the Presiding Officers found the information should be held confidential on a preliminary basis, after which the information was submitted under seal.
 After review of the information and consideration of the affidavit, we find the information is trade secret information as defined in Ind.
 Code § 24-2-3-2, is exempt from public access and disclosure pursuant to Ind.
 Code §§ 5-14-3-4 and 8-1-2-29, and shall be held as confidential and protected from public access and disclosure by the Commission.